DESTINATION: Joshua Tree National Park

-Horseback Riding- There are over 253 miles of equestrian trails and corridors that traverse open lands, canyon bottoms, and dry washes throughout the park.
-The two most popular areas of the park for equestrian users are Black Rock Canyon and the areas near the West Entrance.
+- Horseback Riding: There are over 253 miles of equestrian trails and corridors that traverse open lands, canyon bottoms, and dry washes throughout the park.
+The two most popular areas of the park for equestrian use are Black Rock Canyon and the areas near the West Entrance.

-Stargazing- On a clear moonless night, stargazing anywhere in the park is magical.
-Boasting some of the darkest nights in Southern California, Joshua Tree National Park offers many visitors the chance to admire the Milky Way for the first time in their lives.
+- Stargazing: On a clear, moonless night, stargazing inside the park is magical.
+With some of the darkest nights in Southern California, Joshua Tree National Park offers many visitors the chance to admire the Milky Way for the first time in their lives.
 Be aware, some areas of the park are darker than others based on the locale of nearby communities.

-We hope this resource encourages you and your family to pack up your fifth wheel or travel trailer and head for the Joshua Trees.
-This park will provide you and your family memories that will last a lifetime.
-And, if you're like us, you'll love it some much, you'll want to return for another visit.
+We hope this resource encourages you and your family to pack up your fifth wheel or travel trailer and head for Joshua Tree National Park.
+It will provide you and your family memories that will last a lifetime.
+And, if you’re like us, you’ll love it some much, you’ll want to return for another visit.